LurkingNinja/DomainReloadSG/README.md

 ### Limitations
 - The class you're augmenting _has to be_ decorated with the ```partial``` keyword.
-- Currently there is no way of excluding classes, static fields or event handlers from this service.
+- Currently there is no way of excluding static fields or methods from this service.
 - If you're using extra namespaces currently you need to explicitly write it in the code as opposed of in a ```using``` statement.

+### Exclusion
+- Decorate your partial class with ```[NoDomainReloadSupport]``` attribute if you want to exclude it completely.

 ### Example
 ```csharp